episerver/cms-visual-builder-hello-world/README.md

 2. Create a new file, named `.env.local`.
 3. From the Optimizely CMS (SaaS) dashboard, copy the `Single key` from the **Render Content** section.
 4. In the `.env.local` file, enter "GRAPH_SINGLE_KEY=" and paste your `Single key` from step 3.
+5. In the `.env.local` file, enter "CMS_URL=" and paste your `CMS` url, for example `app-mysuperapp.cms.optimizely.com`
-5. Run `npm install`.
+6. Run `yarn install`.
-6. Run `yarn codegen` to generate graphql queries.
+7. Run `yarn codegen` to generate graphql queries.
-7. Run `yarn dev` to start the site.
+8. Run `yarn dev` to start the site.
+It will run on `https://localhost`

-Create a new experience of `Blank Experience` type.
+Now go to `Edit Mode` and create a new experience of `Blank Experience` type.

 ![adding experience](docs/create_experience.png)